stennety/mywebsite/_posts/2024-11-27-rust-linear-types-use-once.md

 Calling any of these functions will still consume the instance of `UseOnce<T>`, but the functions only expose access to the inner value by shared or mutable reference, respectively.
 The borrow checker prohibits simply passing the reference to the outside.
-Note that we have used the infamous `Pin` in the `consume_mut` function to express that the inner value must not be moved out of this reference[^unsafe]
+Note, that we have used the infamous `Pin` in the `consume_mut` function to express that the inner value must not be moved out of this reference[^unsafe].

 Thirdly, as was [pointed out](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=02cc5096672900f10fb190595c6361ff) by `u/SkiFire13` in the [original reddit thread](https://www.reddit.com/r/rust/comments/1gzmwcb/undroppable_types/),